-The bike itself is centred around outdoor performance, with speeds of up to 20mph claimed.
-Charging time is a reasonable 6 hours with the battery itself housed in a sealed pack, which is removable.
+The bike itself is centered around outdoor performance, with speeds of up to 30 mph claimed.
+Charging time is a reasonable 7 hours with the battery itself housed in a sealed pack, which is removable.
 Let's take a look at the specifications to get a better idea of how this e-bike stacks up.

 • Shimano 7 Gears Shifting System for Fat Tire

 • Battery: 48V 14.5AH Panasonic Lithium Cell Batteries

 • 26 X 4.0 Fat Tire in All Road Fat Tire-Durable All Condition Road

 • Bicycle Weight: 58 LBS Load Capacity: 350 LBS